Allegheny-Computer-Science-111-F2017/cs111-F2017-lab2-starter/README.md

 <!---

-NOTE: Only granted due to an intermittent (and resolved) Travis problem
+NOTE: Only granted due to an intermittent (and resolved) Travis CI problem

 -->